cbeav/hadoosh/README.txt

 Known bugs:
  - Tab completion fails when using ".."
  - Using numLines with head breaks tab completion
+ - Currently breaking on files > 100000 characters.
+This is a problem with the ring buffer used by our pipes, and is being looked into actively

 To use HadooSh, just copy the included jar to your Hadoop cluster's gateway, make sure you've kinit'd if necessary, and run the following: